-What the above data show is that having lower income levels as a recent immigrant is not a long-term phenomenon.
+The preceding data show that having lower income levels as a recent immigrant is not a long-term phenomenon.
 Income levels appear to increase, and LICO levels decrease, in correspondence with time spent in the community.
 As noted, factors such as immigration stream, knowledge of an official language, and employment situation all greatly affect income levels.
 Additionally, when more recent data are available, income levels will reflect what is happening in the economy at time of landing for the most recent immigrant cohort.
 Thus, the COVID-19 pandemic will likely impact employment, income, and LICO levels among recent and non-recent immigrants alike.